Dean’s Welcome

 Professor Aljoe’s research focuses on 18th and early 19th Century Black Atlantic and Caribbean literature with a specialization on the slave narrative and early novels.
 In addition to teaching in these areas, she has published articles on these…

-Sari Altschuler’s research focuses primarily on American literature and culture before 1865, literature and medicine, disability studies, and the health humanities, broadly understood.
-She is the author of The Medical Imagination: Literature an…
+Sari Altschuler’s research focuses primarily on American literature and culture before 1865, disability studies, and the health humanities, broadly understood.
+She is the author of The Medical Imagination: Literature and Health in the Early Uni…

 Emily Avery-Miller’s experience and areas of interest include: first-year writing, service-learning and civic engagement, and interdisciplinary writing and research.
 Her essays and short fiction have earned honorable mentions from New Millenniu…